linlilia/ACI-Endpoint-Update-App/README.md

 * Set up a Ubuntu 20.04 or 22.04 virtual machine (VM)
 * Download and install `install_aci_app_3.0.tgz` on the VM

+  > Recommended CPU cores: 4 or more.
+Memory: 16GB or more.

 <a name="instructions"></a>
 ## Installation Instructions